quasarframework/quasar-testing/packages/unit-jest/README.md

 - `mount` (object): the configuration object you'd usually provide to `mount` or `shallowMount` helpers;
 - `mount.shallow` (boolean): determine which mount helper should be used between `mount` or `shallowMount`, the latter is used by default;
 - `quasar` (object): Quasar plugin configuration options, you'll mainly use this to register the Quasar components which must be stubbed;
-- `ssr` (boolean): wheter SSR mocks shall be added or not;
+- `ssr` (boolean): whether SSR mocks shall be added or not;
 - `cookies` (object): provide cookies which must be present while testing;
 - `propsData` (object): initial props of the component;
 - `plugins` (array): Vue plugins which must be added to the localVue instance (eg. `Vuex`, `VueRouter`, `VueCompositionApi`, etc).

 ## mountFactory(component, options)

-Most of the times `mountQuasar` configuration will be the same for all tests inside a test-suite, while initial props will change.
+Most of the time `mountQuasar` configuration will be the same for all tests inside a test-suite, while initial props will change.
-`mountFactory` address this scenario: it accepts the same parameters as `mountQuasar`, but returns a function accepting a `propsData` object and returning a wrapper instance.
+`mountFactory` addresses this scenario: it accepts the same parameters as `mountQuasar`, but returns a function accepting a `propsData` object and returning a wrapper instance.

 Usage: